eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 1. Have [Node.js](https://nodejs.org) and npm installed in your development environment.
 2. Have a basic understanding of how to use Node.js and npm.
-3. If you want to publish your custom formatter to npm like we'll cover below, [create an npm account](https://www.npmjs.com/signup) and login from the [npm CLI](https://docs.npmjs.com/cli/v7/commands/npm-adduser).
+3. If you want to publish your custom formatter to npm like you'll cover below, [create an npm account](https://www.npmjs.com/signup) and login from the [npm CLI](https://docs.npmjs.com/cli/v7/commands/npm-adduser).

 ### 1. Create project

-First, we're going to create the project for our custom formatter.
+First, you're going to create the project for your custom formatter.
 Since an ESLint custom formatter is just a JavaScript function, let's create a new project for the custom formatter by running the following: